-For the launch of the ING International Survey special report on weddings and life events, eZonomics has crunched the numbers and come up with five lessons from the study.
+For the launch of the ING International Survey special report on weddings and life events, eZonomics crunched the numbers and came up with five lessons from the study.

-This idea of big spending happy couples may actually influence the way people perceive costs.
-It’s similar to a seller at a market stall who suggests an item is worth three times the cost – expecting the buyer to feel financially savvy if they negotiate down from the high starting point.
-Technically known as anchoring, the astronomical price of a celebrity wedding can act as an overinflated reference point.
-A strategy is to try to forget what others are doing and focus on your own wants and budget.
+3. Anchored with a ball and chain?
+This idea of big-spending happy couples may change the way people perceive costs.
+It’s like a seller at a market stall who suggests an item is worth triple the cost – expecting the buyer to feel financially savvy if they can haggle that high price down.
+The astronomical price of a celebrity wedding can also act as an inflated reference point - a phenomenon known as anchoring.
+One strategy is to try to forget what others are doing and focus on your own wants and budget.

-Many studies have found that being married is associated with higher levels of happiness.
-And some even equate it to a similar boost to happiness as a surprise windfall of thousands of euros.
-However, an Australian study points out that being married to the right person for you is an important part of the happiness boost – finding people in “poor marriages are fairly miserable, and much less happy than unmarried people”.
+5. Icing on the cake Many studies associate being married with higher levels of happiness.
+Some equate the effect to a surprise windfall of thousands of euros.
+However, an Australian study points out that being married to the right person is an important part of any boost to happiness – finding that people in poor marriages are "fairly miserable, and much less happy than unmarried people”.

-For those not heading down the wedding aisle and enjoying dating, economics also offers some guidance.
-Four tips are here, including how less can be more when the “paradox of choice“ makes it difficult to make a selection from too many options.
-It suggests “imposing your own limits to cut down the pool”.
+Economics of dating For those not heading down the aisle but enjoying dating, economics also offers some guidance.
+Four tips are here, including how less can be more when the paradox of choice makes it hard to choose from a range of options.
+It suggests imposing your own limits on the choices available.